looking-sharp/Simple-Microservice-Test/README.md

 def ping():
     return jsonify({"message": "Hello from Service X!"})
 ```
 The important part here is the CORS part.
-If you don't use that set that up it won't allow for cross referencing meaning you'll be unable to make a request to that service.
+If you don't use that set up it won't allow for cross referencing meaning you'll be unable to make a request to that service.

 The other two parts that are important for this project are the Dockerfile and the requirements.txt file.